rickscube/AI4Humanity/README.md

    - A suitable price for a charity store.
    - Any special features (e.g., "none").
 4. **Excel Logging**: Results are stored in an Excel file (`analysis_results.xlsx`) for easy review and record-keeping.
+5. **Date and Unique ID Logging**: Each record includes the current date and a randomly generated 6-character alphanumeric ID to ensure unique tracking of items.

 ---